-Despite its limitations, we believe that our study contributes new elements to the understanding of the self-organizing mechanisms underlying attention allocation in organizations.
-The world of self-organizing is a world of variable attention, fluid participation, and evolving problems with little or often no centralized control.
-The rapid diffusion of such new organizational forms force us to broaden our view of what "organizations" are, and under what conditions they can exist and operate effectively.
-Contemporary open-source software projects are probably the organizational archetype of self-organizing contexts that capture the properties of the ideal formulation of "organized anarchy" prophesized by Cohen, March and Olsen more than half a century ago.
-We have presented an empirical example of how coordination of efforts may emerge and self-organized out of ordered time-sequences of individual acts of attention allocation connecting organizational participants (software contributors) to organizational problems (software bugs).
-In the case we presented here, the linkages between participants and problems were "less consequential than temporal" because "attention to problems seems to be determined as much by the time of their arrival as by assessment of their importance" (March and Olsen, 1984:743).
-But the theoretical vision that inspires the current study was articulated decades before innovation in information technology made open-source software projects possible, or even only conceivable.
-In this sense, the current study celebrates the success of organization theories - and theorists whose insight, vision and imagination time proved prescient.
+Despite its limitations, we believe that our study contributes valuable new elements to the understanding of the self-organizing mechanisms underlying attention allocation in organizations.
+The world of self-organizing is a world of variable attention, fluid participation, and evolving problems with little, or no centralized control.
+The rapid diffusion of such new organizational forms forces us to broaden our view of what "organizing" means and our understanding of the conditions under which organizations can exist and operate effectively.
+Contemporary open-source software projects are probably the organizational archetype of self-organizing contexts that capture the properties of the ideal formulation of "organized anarchy" prophesized by Cohen et al. (1972) more than half a century ago.
+We present an empirical example of how coordination of efforts may emerge and selforganize out of time-ordered sequences of individual acts of attention allocation connecting organizational participants (software contributors) to organizational problems (software bugs).
+In the case we present here, the linkages between participants and problems are "less consequential than temporal" because "attention to problems seems to be determined as much by the time of their arrival as by assessment of their importance" (March and Olsen 1984, p.
+743).
+In closing, we note that the theoretical vision that inspires the current study was articulated decades before innovation in information technology made open-source software projects possible or even only conceivable.
+In this sense, the current study celebrates the success of organization theories and theorists whose insight, vision, and imagination time proved prescient.